Stiffstream/restinio/README.md

 When the server is closed cycle breaks up.

+Connections life cycle is more complicated and cannot be expressed lineary.
+Simultaneously connection runs two logical objectives.
+The first one is responsible for receiving requests and passing them to handler (read part) and the second objective is streaming resulting responses back to client (write part).
+Such logical separation comes from http-pipelining support and various types of response building strategies.

-Connections life cycle is more complicated and without error handling and timeouts control looks like this:
+Without error handling and timeouts control Read part looks like this:

 1. Start reading from socket;
 2. Receive a portion of data from socket and parse http request out of it;
 3. If http message parsing is incomplete then go back to step 1;
 4. If http message parsing is complete pass request and connection to request handler;
-5. If request handler reject request, then write not-implemented (status 501) response and close connection;
+5. If request handler reject request, then push not-implemented response (status 501) to outgoing queue ans stop reading from socket;
+5. If request was accepted and the number of requests int process is less than `max_pipelined_requests` then go back to step 1;
+6. Stop reading socket until awaken by the write part.

+And the Write part looks like this:

-6. Wait for response initiated from user domain either directly inside of handler call or from other context where response actually is being built;
+1. Wait for response pieces initiated from user domain either directly inside of handler call or from other context where response actually is being built;
-7. Write response to socket;
+2. Push response data to outgoing queue with considering associated response position (multiple request can be in process, and response for a given request connot be written to socket before writing all previous responses to it);
+3. Check if there is outgoing data ready to send;
-8. When write operation is complete and response was marked as connection-keep-alive then go back to step 1;
+4. If there is no ready data available then go back to step 1;
+5. Send ready data;
+6. Wait for write operation to complete.
+If more response pieces comes while write operation runs it is simply received (steps 1-2 without any further go);
-9. If response was marked to connection-close then connection is closed and destroyed.
+7. After write operation completes: if last commited response was marked to close connection then connection is closed and destroyed;
+8. If it appears that the room for more pipeline requests bacame available again then awake the read part;
+9. Go back to step 3.

 Of course implementation has error checks.
 Also implementation controls timeouts of operations that are spread in time: